 These grants are available to New Mexico students with financial need who do not qualify for other state grants and scholarships to attend educational programs at state public and Tribal colleges and universities.
 Students can receive up to $1,500 per semester.

 This scholarship pays up to $6,000 per year for students pursuing teacher education degrees at approved public and Tribal colleges and universities in New Mexico.
 The scholarship can be applied toward fees, books and course supplies and living expenses.

-Students seeking employment in high-demand career fields can receive state loans to complete education and training programs.
+Students seeking employment in high-demand career fields can receive state loans to complete education programs.
 For every year of service provided in a designated shortage area within New Mexico, a portion of the loan will be forgiven.
 If the entire service agreement is fulfilled, 100% of the loan is eligible for forgiveness.

-The following loan repayment programs are offered:
+The following loan for service programs are available:

-Students seeking employment in high-demand career fields can receive repayment for outstanding student loans by working in high-need areas and meeting other program conditions.
+New Mexicans employed in high-demand career fields can receive repayment for outstanding student loans by working in high-need areas and meeting other program conditions.
 The following loan repayment programs are available: